 Condition Detail Strategic Planning EV Strategic Planning The lead local authority must show evidence of strategic planning across the relevant parts of an authority.
-The lead local authority must demonstrate a commitment to work between local authority tiers.
-This may include joint procurements.
-Control over chargepoint locations Local authorities must either retain responsibility for deciding chargepoint locations, to ensure they serve LEVI's target users, or choose to share this responsibility with the CPO.
+The lead local authority must demonstrate a commitment to work between local authority tiers, including through joint procurements.
+Control over chargepoint locations • Local authorities must either retain responsibility for deciding chargepoint locations, to ensure they serve LEVI's target users, or choose to share this responsibility with the CPO.
 DNO engagement The lead local authority must provide evidence of DNO engagement.
 Evidence of engagement should include: Email correspondence or a letter of support from the DNO relating to the chargepoint strategy and project planning.
 Connection cost estimations e.g. through an estimation tool.
 Full quotes are not required at this stage

-Condition Detail Chargepoint Technologies Chargepoint power The majority of the costs of a project must be related to the installation of lower-powered infrastructure suitable for local charging (&lt;22 kW).
-Other chargepoint powers are acceptable in the minority.
+Condition Detail Chargepoint Technologies Chargepoint power • The majority of the costs of a project must be related to the installation of lower-powered infrastructure suitable for local charging (<22 kW).
 Chargepoint technologies The lead local authority must ensure the chargepoint technologies used are in line with the objectives of the LEVI Fund.
 We expect that the majority, if not all chargepoints, will be non-novel as this is likely to provide the greatest value for money.
 In addition, we will consider the following if clear justification is provided: Gullies/in-pavement channels, wireless charging pads, bi-directional chargers etc. Energy technologies such as renewable energy generation, battery storage or solar car ports.
 Note: Chargepoint technologies must be of a suitable technology readiness level (TRL &gt;7).
 Product design and development will not be funded, and non-charging technologies must be justified on a value for money basis.
-Gullies/in-pavement channels must be associated with a chargepoint within a justified timeframe.
+Cross-pavement solutions must be associated with a chargepoint within a justified timeframe.
+The government's Electric Vehicle Chargepoint Grant for Households with On-Street Parking provides drivers with support towards the purchase and cost of the purchase and installation of EV chargepoints at residential properties when installing a cross-pavement charging solution.
+LAs should consider promoting this grant with residents when using LEVI funding to support cross-pavement solutions.
 Carbon reduction • In line with best practice, the lead local authority must request that suppliers evidence the consideration of carbon reduction within the installed chargepoint lifecycle.
 This should include, but not be limited to, chargepoint design, manufacture, transport, installation, operation and decommissioning.